axel669/lib.acheron-cf/README.md

 Steps:
 - Install the worker dependencies
+    - The library includes an npm bin script to install deps called `ach-setup`
     > The worker has a package.json file that is ready to go for this
 - Check the wrangler configuration
+    - The library includes an npm bin script to run the worker.
+On windows machines use `ach-win-run`, and for other systems use `ach-run`
     > The worker wrangler.toml has a config that is ready to be deployed, but
     > any of the settings can be changed if needed, just be sure to note what
     > changes are made when binding to it
 - Deploy the worker using wrangler
+    - The library includes an npm bin script to deploy the worker.
+On windows machines use `ach-win-deploy`, and for other systems use `ach-deploy`

 ## Usage
 The acheron worker is not made to be called directly, instead use one of the